this article is for subscribers only

 loose blues (left) and cicatriz (right) share the charming plaza washington street with each other.

 Cicatriz is a narrow corridor of a wine bar with a short but thoughtful wine list skewed towards Austria, France and Spain, and some globally minded wine bar fare – small plates for sharing, tinned fish.
-Cicatriz and its neighbour Loose Blues are both on Plaza Washington, a cute, weirdly happening little roundabout in the back streets of Juarez.
+Cicatriz and its neighbour Loose Blues are both on Plaza Washington, a cute, weirdly happening little roundabout in the back streets of Juarez; this double-header is a great way to break up a day of wandering around the area.

 Cicatriz